DreamWorks Pictures: Reliance-Spielberg joint venture and Disney distribution (2008–2015)

-On February 9, 2009, DreamWorks Pictures entered into a long-term, 30-picture distribution deal with Walt Disney Studios Motion Pictures, by which DreamWorks' films would be released through the Touchstone Pictures banner, with Disney collecting a 10 percent distribution fee.
+On February 9, 2009, DreamWorks Pictures entered into a long-term, 30-picture distribution deal with Walt Disney Studios Motion Pictures, by which DreamWorks' films would be released through the Touchstone Pictures banner, with Disney collecting a 10% distribution fee.
+Despite signing the deal in early 2009, DreamWorks Pictures only started releasing films through Disney/Touchstone in 2011.
 The deal also included co-funding via a $175 million loan by Walt Disney Studios to DreamWorks for production and access to slots in Disney's pay television agreement, then with Starz.
 The agreement was reported to have come after negotiations broke off with Universal Pictures just days earlier.
 DreamWorks raised $325 million from Reliance Entertainment and an additional $325 million in debt in 2009.
 On August 18, 2009, DreamWorks and Reliance signed a three-year, $825 million pact for up to six films a year.

 DreamWorks' slate of films in 2011, I Am Number Four, Cowboys & Aliens, and Fright Night failed, while The Help, Real Steel and Spielberg's War Horse had success at the box office.
-This left DreamWorks so financially drained that by 2011, the company was seeking additional funding from Reliance.
+This left DreamWorks so financially drained that by 2011, DreamWorks was seeking additional funding from Reliance.
 Reliance gave a $200 million investment on April 10, 2012.
-Under the deal, DreamWorks Pictures scaled back production to three films per year and sought co-financiers on big budget films, such as 20th Century Fox, who co-financed Lincoln and Bridge of Spies.
-The company continued to have Disney distribute and market their films.
-On August 29, 2012, after re-negotiating their agreement with Disney, DreamWorks formed a deal with Mister Smith Entertainment to distribute its films in EMEA, while Disney would continue to distribute in North America, Latin America, Australia, Russia, and some territories in Asia.
+Under the deal, DreamWorks Pictures scaled back production to three films per year and sought co-financiers on big budget films, such as 20th Century Fox, which would later that year enter a five-year distribution deal with DreamWorks Animation, would co-finance and handle international distribution for Lincoln and Bridge of Spies.
+DreamWorks continued to have Disney distribute and market their films.
+On August 29, 2012, after renegotiating their agreement with Disney, DreamWorks formed a deal with Mister Smith Entertainment to distribute its films internationally excluding India (where Reliance Entertainment will distribute), while Disney would continue to distribute in North America, Latin America, Australia, New Zealand, Russia and some territories in Asia.